AskAlexSharov/cv/content/_index.md

 {{% face %}} Had great mix of Programmer, SRE and VP of Engineering workloads.
 It required permanent improvement of Hard and Soft skill set.
-In one hand I'm Polyglot with administration skills of different DB's, MQ and Search Engines, in another - lead that did speed-up release processes, built geo-distributed teams, worked on business priorities.
+In one hand I'm Polyglot-Programmer with administration skills of different DB's, MQ and Search Engines, in another - lead that built geo-distributed teams, worked on business priorities, did speed-up release processes.

 During 5 years with my current company I passed long way from small-funded startup to $5B part of Alibaba Group.
 Now I'm full-of-energy to learn Blockchain in-depth, Starving for complex tech challenges and remote work.

 {{% grid %}}